luckybots/anonym/README.md

 # Anonym

-Anonymizes messages in chats.
+Telegram bot that anonymizes messages in chats.
 Give bot an admin permission to delete messages in your chat.

 # How to use Anonym